facelessuser/coloraide/docs/src/markdown/color.md

 context that is not available to the to the match function.
 If such behavior is desired, what is recommended would be to apply this with some logic to find potential places in the buffer to test, and only test those places.

-In this example, we construct a regex to find places within the buffer that potentially has a valid color, but we also try and filter out cases that are unfavorable by providing additional context.
+In this example, we construct a regex to find places within the buffer that potentially have a valid color, but we also try and filter out cases that are unfavorable by providing additional context.
 As we are interested in matching full colors in HTML or CSS, we don't want to match hex in HTML entities or color names that are part of color variables (`#!css var(--color-red)`).